sumanyumuku98/sumanyumuku98/README.md

 ### Hi there 👋

 I am Sumanyu.
 I graduated with a MS in Computer Science from NYU in 2023.
-Currently, I am working as a SWE, ML at Causely.
+Currently, I am working as a MLE at Amira Learning.

 ### About Me:
 - Dabbling in Causal ML